gbv/jskos-proxy/README.md

 - file `config.env` with configuration keys documented above
 - directory `views` with [EJS templates](https://ejs.co/) to override default templates in directory `views`
+- directory `public` with static assets to be served at URL path `_public/`.
+A CSS file `style.css` is automatically included if present.

 Directory `examples` contains configuration directories for some known terminology services.
 To try out one of these example, set nothing but `CONFIG`, e.g. `CONFIG=examples/rvk`.